ksylvan/RaspberryPiSetup/README.md

 ## SSH to the server and update its software

+    $ ssh pidora -l root
+    root@pidora's password:

-The root password by default is "raspberrypi", I logged into the device with ssh and "yum update":
+The root password by default is "raspberrypi", changed immediately:

+    root@pidora ~]# passwd
+    Changing password for user root.
+    New password:
+    Retype new password:
+    passwd: all authentication tokens updated successfully.

+Then "yum update":

     [root@pidora ~]# yum update
     Loaded plugins: langpacks, refresh-packagekit